 In January 2018, the global 40 member ICON-EPS (Ensemble Prediction System) was released for the operational service at DWD.
-Since November 2019, the convection-permitting model setup ICON-D2 (i.e. using the limited-area mode of ICON) runs in pre-operational mode at DWD.
-It will become operational in Q4/2020 and replaces the COSMO model (Baldauf et al. (2011)).
+Since February 10th, 2021 it is complemented by the convection-permitting model setup ICON-D2 (-EPS) with 20 ensemble members and one deterministic run, which replaces the COSMO-D2 (-EPS) model (Baldauf et al., 2011).
+It uses a limited-area domain covering Germany and some neighboring states, with approximately 2 km horizontal mesh size and 60 vertical levels.